 Other risks can also be estimated.
 For example, what is the probability that we will face a terrible pandemic from some horrific new disease?

 However, viruses and bacteria exist in the billions in every host.
-The number of individual microbes of any one species of bacteria in all humans combined can be astronomical.
-If just one of those parasites were to mutate into a new, more lethal, and virulent form, it could start another round of mass death in the human host population.
+The combined number of individual microbes of any one species of bacteria in all humans and non-human, carrier hosts can be astronomical.
+If just one of those parasites were to mutate into a new, more lethal, and virulent form, it could start another round of mass death in the human population.
 One particularly nasty strain of flu killed 25 million people at the end of World War I (10 to 15% of those infected died).
 And there have been numerous waves of polio, smallpox, and many other diseases throughout our history.

-When a new form of a parasite is introduced—as when Old World smallpox was accidentally (and in some cases intentionally!) unleashed on the native populations of the New World—the effect can be devastating.
+When a new form of a parasite is introduced — as when Old World smallpox was accidentally (and in some cases intentionally!) unleashed on the native populations of the New World — the effect can be catastrophic.
 The New World peoples were decimated, dying by the millions upon millions.
 Europeans didn't conquer the New World.
 A virus did.